AARE blog, Arts education in Australia, Robyn Ewing May 2022

 The Teacher’s Tool Kit For Literacy is a free podcast for motivated teachers and school leaders who want the latest tips, tricks and tools to inspire their students and school community in literacy learning.

-In each episode, Sharon and Phil Callen draw on our 30+ years of literacy teaching and consulting experience to provide you with practical insights and resources that you can apply in the classroom straight away.
+In each episode, the authors draw on our 30+ years of literacy teaching and consulting experience to provide you with practical insights and resources that you can apply in the classroom straight away.
 They also regularly bring in amazing guests to share their literacy learnings and stories.

 It’s live now on Apple Podcasts, Spotify and other major podcast players, so subscribe now.
 Check it out: https://the-teachers-tool-kit-for-literacy.simplecast.com/